mahnetti/mahnetti/README.md

 # Hi there, I'm Mariah Manetti 👋(Ela/Ella/She)

-I'm a web development student at Trybe, recently graduated in front-end.
+I'm a web development student, recently graduated in front-end.
 Worked with Vue.js for the last 10 months, building web applications, improving existing ones and collaborated with team members to deliver high-quality products on time.
 I also implemented responsive design and accessibility features to improve user experience and optimized web applications for performance and scalability.
 ## Languages I use: